Four Essential Strategies to Troubleshoot Redis Memory Leaks and Spikes

 Strategy 4: Managing Memory Fragmentation and Copy-on-Write

-High memory fragmentation (Ratio > 1.5) or sudden RSS spikes due to Copy-on-Write (CoW) overhead are physical memory issues often confused with data leaks.
-These problems relate to how the memory allocator (usually Jemalloc) manages memory pages and how persistence operates.
+High fragmentation or sudden RSS spikes are often mistaken for data leaks.
+These problems relate to memory allocation, object churn, and fork-based persistence.

 Active Defragmentation